 Here is a selection of apps that can help with feelings of anxiety and stress:

-being an app designed for people with anxiety, it can also help people with mood disorders and insomnia.
+Despite Mind Shift being an app designed for people with anxiety, it can also help people with mood disorders and insomnia.
 This app contains a number of mindfulness strategies, with mindfulness being defined as “the awareness that arises from paying attention, on purpose, in the present moment and non-judgmentally (Jon Kabat-Zinn).
 From the mindful breathing exercises to a 9-minute meditation, this app can help you become more aware of your body and how you feel.

-is quickly becoming regarded as one of the best mental health apps.
+Calm is quickly becoming regarded as one of the best mental health apps.
 Similar to Mind Shift, it is aimed at people experiencing stress and anxiety and the app offers guided meditation, breathing programs and mindfulness exercises.

-For more information about Calm, click here
+For more information about Calm, click here.

 Chillpanda is on the NHS’s list of recommended mental health apps.
 This is catered towards younger children, but can also be used by adults.
 It aims to help you to relax, manage your worries and improve your wellbeing.
 The app measures your heart rate and suggests activities relevant to your state of mind, such as breathing techniques and light exercise.

-Chillpanda is available to download for Android
+Chillpanda is available to download for Android and iOS devices.

-During this period of confinement and social isolation it is important to maintain social links with your friends and family, however if you live on your own this is slightly more difficult to do, however these apps to make free video calls will help you stay in touch with your loved ones when you cannot be physically with them.
+During this period of confinement and social isolation it has been important to maintain social links with your friends and family, however if you lived on your own this was arguably more difficult to do, however these apps to make free video calls will help you stay in touch with your loved ones when you cannot be physically with them.

+It is important to be aware that"living in close proximity with the same people for long periods of time can be stressful".
 According to Smith & Barrett, people should develop"an area of personal space, a place where someone can retreat to in times of frustration."

 Here are a few articles which contain a wide range of activities to keep you busy:

-If you or anyone that you know is struggling with feelings of depression, it is important to know that there are people ready to help.
+Important: If you or anyone that you know is struggling with feelings of depression, it is important to know that there are people ready to help.